bastikr/DormandPrince.jl/README.rst

 .. code-block:: julia

-    function ode(F::Function, tspan::Vector{Float64}, x0::Vector{T};
+    function ode{T}(F::Function, tspan::Vector{Float64}, x0::Vector{T};
                     fout::Union{Function, Void} = nothing,
                     reltol::Float64 = 1.0e-6,
                     abstol::Float64 = 1.0e-8,
                     h0::Float64 = NaN,
                     hmin::Float64 = (tspan[end]-tspan[1])/1e9,
                     hmax::Float64 = (tspan[end]-tspan[1]),
                     display_initialvalue::Bool = true,
-                display_intermediatesteps::Bool = false)
+                    display_intermediatesteps::Bool = false,
+                    )

+Adaptive Runge-Kutta Dormand-Prince 4(5) solver with dense output.

 **Arguments**

     F
-        Derivative function with signature F(t, y, dy) which writes the derivative into dy. tspan
+        Derivative function with signature F(t, y, dy) which writes the derivative into dy.
+    tspan
-        Vector of times at which output should be displayd. x0
+        Vector of times at which output should be displayed. x0
         Initial state.

 **Optional Arguments**

     fout
         Function called to display the state at the given points of time with signature fout(t, x).
 If no function is given, ode_event returns a vector with the states at all points in time given in tspan. reltol
         Relative error tolerance.
     abstol
         Absolute error tolerance.
     h0
         Initial guess for the size of the time step.
-If no number is given an initial timestep is chosen automatically. hmin
+If no number is given an initial timestep is chosen automatically.
+    hmin
-        If the automatic stepsize goes below this limit the ode solver stops with an error. hmax
+        If the automatic stepsize goes below this limit the ode solver stops with an error.
+    hmax
         Stepsize is never increased above this limit. display_initialvalue